zhihuij/ganger/README.md

     git clone git://github.com/onlychoice/ganger.git

+and run
+    ant release
-and run ant release, this will create two files in directory target/release: auto-master-x.x.x.tar.gz for master node, auto-slave-x.x.x.tar.gz for slave node.
+this will create two files in directory target/release: auto-master-x.x.x.tar.gz for master node, auto-slave-x.x.x.tar.gz for slave node.

 Before doing the actual work, you need to setup a [ZooKeeper](http://zookeeper.apache.org/) instance, and use the address to start master and slave nodes.